-I trust that anyone reviewing my appeal will be able to $\boldsymbol{\iota}$ ınderstand the unfairness we feel.
-I am not asking to turn our site in to a money making housing de velopment, all I am asking is to be able to work on my land, offer good facilities for locals of Penic uik, support my family financially so we do not lose the roof over our heads. over the past 9 years has meant I can no longer work as well running a yard and in my current job at the Royal Dick Veterinary Hospitals. and there are few vocations I am able to do now.
-Being able to run the do g park would ensure we can have some form of a life after all these years of hell, it is something with at I can manage due to the fact ease, please put yourself in my shoes, my parents and daughter's shoes and think for a minute the small request I am asking in the grand scheme of things.
+I trust that anyone reviewing my appeal will be able to understand the unfairness we feel.
+I am not asking to turn our site in to a money making housing development, all I am asking is to be able to work on my land, offer good facilities for locals of Penicuik, support my family financially so we do not lose the roof over our heads.

+over the past 9 years has meant I can no longer work as well running a yard and in my current job at the Royal Dick Veterinary Hospitals.
+A second second and there are few vocations I am able to do now.
+Being able to run the dog park would ensure we can have some form of a life after all these years of hell, it is something with the second sec ease, please put yourself in my shoes, my parents and daughter's shoes and think for a minute the small request I am asking in the grand scheme of things.